A recent study shows that a decline in electrical activity in the brain could be a marker of Alzheimer’s and primary progressive aphasia.

 This means that these areas could be more responsive to treatments since the brain cells have not died yet and are only starting to undergo damage.

-The study found that brain waves, produced by synchronized neurons communicating with each other within the brain, slow down in people who may be in the early stages of Alzheimer’s or another rare form of dementia that affects speech called primary progressive aphasia.
+The study found that brain waves, produced by synchronized neurons communicating with each other within the brain, slow down in people who may be in the early stages of Alzheimer’s or a rare form of dementia that affects speech called primary progressive aphasia.
 While they only showed minor memory problems outwardly, inside, their minds were showing subtle signs of damage.
 The slowing down of brain waves predicted the level of memory loss they were experiencing.

 “By using brain imaging, we were able to pinpoint that this slowing of electrical activity occurs in specific regions that have not yet lost brain cells, but are negatively affected by the disease,” said Dr. Jed Meltzer, senior author and researcher at Baycrest’s Rotman Research Institute.
 “This means that these areas could be more responsive to treatments since the brain cells have not died yet and are only starting to undergo damage.”